x75/smp_base/README.rst

 Sensorimotor primitives basic library
 =====================================

-This tries to be the library of basic functions for a set of sensorimotor learning experiments with simulators and real robots in my thesis project *Robotic self-exploration and acquisition of sensorimotor primitives*.
-The basic idea there is to have states that combine sensors with actions and motor signals and learn predictive models from incoming data to infer future actions from the approximated sensorimotor dynamics.
+This is a library of basic functions for sensorimotor learning experiments using simulators and real robots for my thesis project *Robotic self-exploration and acquisition of sensorimotor primitives*.
+The basic idea there is to have states that combine sensors, actions, motor signals and inferred intermediate states into a unified space and learn predictive models from incoming data in that space to infer predictive actions from the approximated sensorimotor dynamics.

-This repository is in an early stages of release which I push on the occasion of sharing the smp\_sphero code  [1]_.
-Still performing incremental clean-up and refactoring plus additions from existing other repositories so a lot of things might still change.
+This repository is still in an early stage of release.
+Originally pushed on the occasion of sharing the *smp\_sphero* code  [1]_ which depends on this.
+Incremental clean-up and refactoring as well as consolidating with other existing repositories in smp land.
+Available functions, naming and API all subject to change.

 Dependencies
 ------------